ABOUT ME

 Writer Girl

 Every morning I’d write from about eight until one or two in the afternoon, when the dogs would come in and entice me to practice and play with them (at the time, I was a nationally ranked competitor in obedience and agility with my dogs).
-On weekends, we’d drive all over the Pacific northwest for obedience/agility trials or I’d head off to attend a Science Fiction / Fantasy convention, or writing workshop.
+On weekends, we’d drive all over the Pacific northwest for obedience/agility/herding trials or I’d head off to attend a Science Fiction / Fantasy convention, or writing workshop.
 A happy, busy life with satisfying creative work, constant learning and lots of friends.

 I got better.